JohnDoeAkira/SimLesHouches2022/SequentialPipelines/VIS_seqPipeline.md

 ### Processing elements

-In production the pipeline is executed by the PipelineRunner following the instructions contained in the sim_ial_pipeline _PipScript_SIM_Splitted.py_ file.
+In VISproduction the pipeline is executed by the PipelineRunner following the instructions contained in the sim_ial_pipeline _PipScript_SIM_Splitted.py_ file.
 Here we will execute each step manually.
 The only difference is the automation.
 * SimPlanner : Split the SimRequest by pointing